awsdocs/amazon-emr-management-guide/doc_source/emr-managed-iam-policies.md

 **Manually\-tagged cluster resources**
 You must manually tag some cluster resources so that they can be accessed by Amazon EMR default roles\.
 + You must manually tag EC2 security groups and EC2 subnets with the Amazon EMR managed policy tag `for-use-with-amazon-emr-managed-policies`\.
 + You must manually tag a VPC if you want Amazon EMR to create default security groups\.
-EMR will try to create a security group with the specific tag if the default security group doesn’t already exist\.
+EMR will try to create a security group with the specific tag if the default security group doesn't already exist\.

 Amazon EMR automatically tags the following resources:
 + EMR\-created EC2 Security Groups